davidtchiu/davidtchiu.github.io/teaching/cs240/proj3.final/index.md

 Please submit to me the following:

 1. Make sure any slides, final code base, including test suite, is pushed to Github.
-2. On canvas, provide me with a link to your github project page, and a link to your team's Trello board.
+2. On canvas, provide me with a link to your github project page and a link to your team's Trello board.

 <!-- #### Grading